The Payment of Gratuity Act, 1972: Background

 In India, gratuity is a type of retirement benefit.
 It is a payment made with the intent of monetarily helping an employee after his or her retirement.
 It was held by the Supreme Court of India in Indian Hume Pipe Co Ltd v Its Workmen that the general principle underlying a gratuity scheme is that by service over a long period the employee is entitled to claim a certain amount as a retirement benefit.

 The Payment of Gratuity Act was passed by the Parliament of India on 21 August 1972 and it came into force on 16 September 1972.

 Application and extent

 The act applies to all factories, mines, oilfields, plantations, ports and railway companies.
-But in the case of shops or establishments, other than those stated before, it applies to those organisations with 10 or more people employed on any day of the preceding 12 months.
+But in the case of shops or establishments, other than those stated before, it applies to those organisations with 15 or more people employed on any day of the preceding 12 months.

 If the number of employee is below 10, the employer must still pay gratuities.
 Thus, no employer will be able to refuse gratuity under this act based on the number of employees.
-The act does not applies to apprentices and persons who hold civil posts under the Central Government or State Governments and are subjected to any other act or rule other than this act.
+The act does not apply to apprentices and persons who hold civil posts under the Central Government or State Governments and are subjected to any other act or rule other than this act.